guiguilechat/JCELechat/README.md

 ## programs

 Basically those drive the development of the ESI.
 My own personal programs that I used are removed from this, because they bring me isks and I don't want to waste my work.

+Still some part are present, eg to visually check if I can load data.